Brilliant Cover Letter Examples: How to Write Guide

 This is the mission statement of ‘Aflac – An American insurance company’.

-Here the keywords are:
+Here the keywords in the above cover letter are:

 Strategic Marketing, Quality Products, Quality Services, Competitive Prices, Best Insurance Value, Consumers